Benjamin Hardin Helm: Military career

 Helm was commissioned a colonel on October 19, 1861, and served under Brigadier General Simon B. Buckner in Bowling Green, Kentucky.
-Helm and the 1st Kentucky were then ordered south.
-He was promoted to brigadier general on March 14, 1862, and, three weeks later, received a new assignment to raise the 3rd Kentucky Brigade, in the division of Major General John C. Breckinridge.
-During the Battle of Shiloh, Helm used his brigade to guard the Confederate flanks.
-In 1862, he was also sent to protect the Arkansas, an ironclad warship of the Confederate Navy under construction in Yazoo City, Mississippi.
-Serving under Breckinridge in January 1863, he was given command of the First Kentucky Brigade, commonly known as the "Orphan Brigade".
-Helm's brigade was assigned to the Army of Tennessee, where it participated in the 1863 Tullahoma and Chickamauga campaigns.
-Near the end of the spring of 1863, Breckinridge ordered Helm to deploy the brigade to Vicksburg, Mississippi to participate in General Joseph E. Johnston's unsuccessful attempt to break the siege.
+Helm and the 1st Kentucky Cavalry were then ordered south.

+While the Confederate Army launched its surprise attack at Shiloh, Helm's regiment performed detached service in northern Alabama, where it patrolled the Tennessee River and safeguarded the extreme right of the Confederate operations from being flanked by potential Union approaches from central Tennessee.
+This service earned Helm a promotion to brigadier general, backed-dated to March 14, 1862.
+Three weeks later, he received a new assignment to raise the 3rd Kentucky Brigade, in the division of Major General John C. Breckinridge.

+Following Shiloh, Helm was sent to Yazoo City, Mississippi to provide protection for the construction of the CSS Arkansas- a new ironclad for the Confederate Navy- to be completed.

+Still commanding a brigade under Breckinridge, Helm sustained serious injuries at the Battle of Baton Rouge (1862) when his horse fell on him; crushing his leg and causing internal injuries that would prevent him from active service for several months.
+He recuperated in Chattanooga to recover.
+During this time he was briefly was assigned the administrative role commanding the Eastern District of the Confederate Department of the Gulf.

+By January 1863, Helm was deemed fit to return to service, and left Chattanooga to rejoin the Army at Tullahoma.
+On his arrival on January 31, he was given command of the First Kentucky Brigade, commonly known as the "Orphan Brigade", after its commander, Roger W. Hanson, had just been killed at the Battle of Stones River.

+Helm's brigade was part of John C. Breckinridge's division in the Army of Tennessee, where it participated in the 1863 Tullahoma and Chickamauga campaigns.

+In May 1863, Breckinridge's division was ordered to Mississippi to assist in General Joseph E. Johnston's unsuccessful attempt to break the siege.
 Helm called it "the most unpleasant and trying [campaign] of his career".